Here are a few examples of political art I enjoy from Asia:

 As new governments across Asia work to dispel “transitional traumas”, dark and sore dictatorships, abductions, purges and repression, artists move on to issues such as widespread corruption, economic hardship, and health and environmental disasters.
 But these issues are old news, and somewhat kill the glamour of said emerging “creative hubs”.
 It is therefore a perverse blessing that, as the new generations of artists overcome their inferiority complexes and turn to local techniques and traditions, authorities, tourism boards and the art establishment encourage a studious and “community-building” return to craftsmanship, and figurative artisanship.
 Fortunately, for every hundred of picturesque landscapes or farmer girls bathing, there is a group of rebel scum mixing up their brushes and pottery, and coming up with graphic, introspective nightmares.
 Their art is profoundly idiosyncratic, raw in discourse, sophisticated in delivery.

-Philippines to Skeet’s geek punk glamour or Andrew Chen’s mutant tribalism in Taiwan, I Made Palguna’s folk esoterism in Bali, or Otsuka Hiroki’s ero manga stream-of-consciousness.
+It is expressionist figurative, from Nunelucio Alvarado's punk folk in the Philippines to Skeet’s geek punk glamour or Andrew Chen’s mutant tribalism in Taiwan, I Made Palguna’s folk esoterism in Bali, or Otsuka Hiroki’s ero manga stream-of-consciousness.
 It is pop and street art, with Kenji Hirata’s manga cyber-nebulous installations, Motomichi’s toothy horaega kawaimon bacterial monsters, Madsaki’s hard rock art deco, Michael Cheung’s nuclear dreamscapes or MC Yan’s graffiti opera in Hong Kong, Shieko’s wayang kulit (shadow puppetry) seni graffiti in Kuala Lumpur, or Korakrit’s glo-rave in Bangkok.

 "Luga Twerka", oil on canvas by Nunelucio Alvarado, 2000